 PYC sailors will navigate to Cow Island in Casco Bay, moor and secure their boats, participate in array of supervised island activities (to be hosted by the shepherd and owner of Cow Island, Rippleffect) enjoy dinner by the campfire, sleep under the stars in island yurts, and awake the next morning to breakfast and a speedy sail home to PYC.
 Rippleffect and PYC will provide all food service and activity options during this overnight trip.
-Scroll down below the pictures for more details.

 WHO: Junior sailors from PYC.
 Age 9 and up suggested.
 Students should have previous experience sleeping away from home.
 The PYC sailing staff will supervise the youth during the sail over to the island.
 Once on the island, the Rippleffect staff will supervise and lead activities.
 There will be a minimum of two PYC parent volunteers per trip.